 There is no actual record of a massacre of the O'Taircheirts by the McSweeneys.
 However, the Craobhsgaoileadh states that when the second invasion of McSweeneys reached 'the calm beautiful haven of Swilly.
 They sent out scouting parties in all the districts on every side of them, and they slew their kings and princes and lords, so that their nobles all perished and their hostages were taken'.

 The only other reference to the O'Taircheirt family in the Craobhsgaoileadh Chlainne Suibhne is to a placename called 'Léim I Thirchirt - O'Taircheirt's Leap' that was 'on the borders of Fanad and the termon [of Kilmacrennan]'.
-I am not sure what the placename refers to but one hopes that it is not a reference to the pursuit of some unfortunate O'Taircheirt chieftain by a group of McSweeney mercenaries, who had to make a noteworthy leap in an effort (perhaps unsuccessful) to escape them!
+I am not sure what the placename refers to but the place may have been the site of the fortress of the O'Taircheirt chieftain.

 If anyone has any information on the later survival of this family I would be very glad to hear from them.